intel/Edge-Software-Provisioner/README.md

   NOTE: Please read [Network Setup](#network-setup) above before proceeding.
 If using Ubuntu, do not use Snapd Docker, install Docker using aptitude.
 Dnsmasq must not been running on the system from some other service.
 Please confirm with `ps -auxww | grep dnsmasq`.

   This guide will help build and run the Edge Software Provisioner docker images.
 Depending on the compute power, it will take roughly 5 to 10 minutes to build the images.
-To avoid building images every time you install, it suggested to build the images and then publish the images to a container registy.
+To avoid building images every time you install, it suggested to build the images and then publish the images to a container registry.
 Following this guide will give you some example steps and tooling to help push the images up to a registry.

   1. ALL the following commands must run as ROOT.
 Type `sudo su -` and the your password before proceeding.
 (DO NOT prepend sudo to every command.  `sudo su -` means load root environment versus sudo prepended uses your user's environment to the run commands.)
   ```bash